Online Counseling Consent Form

-This Agreement shall be interpreted only in accordance with the laws of the State of New York (excluding any rules governing choice of laws), and any legal proceeding associated with this Agreement will occur exclusively in the courts located in New York, New York.
+This Agreement shall be interpreted only in accordance with the laws of the State of New York and New Jersey (excluding any rules governing choice of laws), and any legal proceeding associated with this Agreement will occur exclusively in the courts located in New York, New York or New Jersey.

 According to mental health licensing statutes, the law protects the privacy of all communications between a client and practitioner.
 Alexis Auleta, LCSW’s practice is in compliance with the requirements of HIPPA.
 Confidentiality is taken seriously and discussing or releasing your information to any individual, agency, or corporation except if such release is requested by a signed authorization form; or if a client indicates intent to do harm to her/himself or others.

 There are some situations in which practitioners are legally and ethically obligated to take actions they believe may be necessary to protect a client or others from harm.
 If such a situation arises, Alexis Auleta, LCSW will make every effort to fully discuss the issue with the client before taking any action and will limit disclosure to only what is necessary.